-On August 9, 2023, CRI and Frontera Energy Guyana Corp ("Frontera Guyana") a wholly-owned subsidiary of Frontera, entered into an agreement to further amend the joint operation agreement ("JOA") dated January 30, 2019 and subsequently amended (the "2023 JOA Amendment").
+On August 9, 2023, CRI and Frontera Guyana, entered into an agreement to further amend the JOA dated January 30, 2019 and subsequently amended (the "2023 JOA Amendment").

-Pursuant to the 2023 JOA Amendment, the Company agreed to transfer an additional 4.7% participating interest in the Corentyne block to Frontera Guyana, in exchange for Frontera Guyana funding CGX's participating interest share of the costs associated with the Wei-1 well for up to approximately \$16.5 million.
+Pursuant to the 2023 JOA Amendment, the Company agreed to transfer up to an additional 4.7% participating interest in the Corentyne block to Frontera Guyana, in exchange for Frontera Guyana funding CGX's participating interest share of the costs associated with the Wei-1 well for up to approximately \$16.5 million.